 Bear in mind that some of the people who you admire for their speaking skills may well be introverts themselves but are acting like extroverts.

 Once you've written your speech and practiced aloud, film yourself practicing and see if it sounds right when someone is listening to it.
 Also pay attention to your body language - stand with an open stance and speak loudly and clearly.

-You’re unlikely to be used to having all eyes on you and being the centre of attention so it’s a good idea to try and get used to this before speaking in public.
-The most effective way of doing this is using virtual reality, where you insert your phone into a virtual reality headset and you’re immersed in another environment.
+You're unlikely to be used to having all eyes on you and being the centre of attention so it's a good idea to try and get used to this before speaking in public.
+The most effective way of doing this is with interactive practice exercises, where you practice in a range of scenarios and get feedback on your performance.

 If you're wondering how to be confident in social situations, then a simple trick is to deflect the conversation away from yourself.
 You can still play an active part in conversations by asking people questions.
 If you don't know what to ask someone, you could prepare a few things beforehand, or pick up on something they've said about themselves and ask them to expand on that.